Optimised Route Planning Processes

 Seamlessly Implemented

-From Driver to Dispatcher
+From Driver to Planner

 In addition to its efficient route planning method with the self-developed Smart Planning technology, opheo impressed with its integrated telematics app opheo MOBILE and its extremely easy operation.
-“I was a complete newcomer who had never before dispatched,” confirms Jürgen Tillmann, who plans local transport routes in Neunstetten.
+“I was a complete newcomer who had never before planned,” confirms Jürgen Tillmann, who plans local transport routes in Neunstetten.

 opheo made the transition easy for him.
 “Once you understand the software’s functions, you can immediately start with route planning,” says Tillmann, whose career at GIMA began in the warehouse.
-His colleague Marius Zahner from long-distance transport expresses a similar view: “After a brief introduction to the transport control center, one quickly feels confident, as opheo acts like a co-pilot, handling many calculations, making suggestions, and re-checking all decisions,” says Zahner, who worked as a truck driver before moving to dispatch at GIMA.
+His colleague Marius Zahner from long-distance transport expresses a similar view: “After a brief introduction to the transport control centre, one quickly feels confident, as opheo acts like a co-pilot, handling many calculations, making suggestions, and re-checking all decisions,” says Zahner, who worked as a truck driver before moving to the office at GIMA.

 Three Route Options

 During the software implementation, all trucks were equipped with opheo MOBILE.
 The solution essentially consists of a telematics app that can be installed on commercially available Android-smartphones or tablets.
 GIMA opted for Galaxy Tab 4 tablets.
-As soon as the driver receives their opheo-generated tour via mobile network, they confirm it with a tap and then start navigation to the first unloading point.
+As soon as the driver receives their opheo-generated trip via mobile network, they confirm it with a tap and then start navigation to the first unloading point.
 PTV Truck Navigator serves as the navigation solution.
-“One of the special features of the solution is that each driver can choose between three possible tour variants,” Zahner emphasizes.
+“One of the features of the solution is that each driver can choose between three possible route variants,” Zahner emphasizes.

 Payroll Processing Eased for Accounting